 Maximize Your Advertising Dollars in 2018!

-The fact that most marketers are increasing online advertising adoption rates and expenditure just goes to show that PPC definitely works, despite the negative backlash that online ads have received over the past few years.
+The fact that most marketers are increasing online advertising adoption rates and expenditure just goes to show that PPC management services definitely works, despite the negative backlash that online ads have received over the past few years.

 Main takeaways from these statistics are that mobile is still very much driving change in the online advertising landscape, and that adblocker usage is forcing brands to rethink how to optimize the process of serving ads to their audiences.